 The differences between the main page, and the individual post pages, doesn't become an issue, for some blog owners, until they try to reconcile the individual numbers in Stats.

-My Stats doesn't count my pageviews correctly!We have seen a few problem reports about Stats - and some of the reports seem to come from people who don't realise that the Posts section of Stats provides pageview counts for the 10 most popular individual posts - and not for the main (home) page, or the date archive or label archive, retrievals.
+My Stats doesn't count my pageviews correctly!We have seen a few problem reports about Stats - and some of the reports seem to come from people who don't realise that the Posts section of Stats provides pageview counts for the 10 most popular individual posts - and not for the main (home) page, archive retrievals or label searches.

 Thanks to this post, my earlier post Who, Me?
 I Don't Spam was just archived, from main page view in this blog.